Mindfulness2/MLGroupAsg/readme.md

 pip install -r requirements.txt
 ```

-This command will automatically install all the Python libraries listed in `requirements.txt`.
+This command will automatically install all the Python libraries listed in `requirement.txt`.

 ## 4. Verify Installation